alakeldev/techplaza-app-backend/README.md

 ## Content

-* The [Code Institute](https://codeinstitute.net/) and its [Moments Walkthrough project](https://moments-ci-react.herokuapp.com/) in Advanced Front-end specialization Django REST Framework guide served as the foundation for conceptualizing this API.
-The primary inspiration was drawn from the [Exercism Platform](https://exercism.org/).
-Inspired by the Exercism learning platform, I aim to develop a comprehensive platform that offers a diverse range of applications and services to registered users.
-This platform will encompass various functionalities, including work-related applications, event management, and chat services.
-Unlike Exercism, which leverages Discord for its chat functionality, I intend to integrate a dedicated chat application within my platform to enhance user experience and streamline communication.

 * The objective of this platform is to create a cohesive ecosystem where users can seamlessly access multiple services, applications, and engage in meaningful discussions.
 By providing an all-in-one solution, I aspire to foster a supportive and interactive community that encourages learning, growth, and innovation.

-# Acknowledgements

-I would like to extend my heartfelt gratitude to the [Code Institute](https://codeinstitute.net/) for the learning material and their unwavering support throughout my learning journey.
-I am also deeply thankful to my mentor Martina for her invaluable guidance and advice.
-Additionally, I appreciate the CI Slack community for their encouragement and support during this challenging final project.

-Best wishes and happy coding!

 Abdullah Alakel